 If you’re coming from the west, renting in Croatia may seem a little haphazard.
 And yes, your privacy may be violated from time to time.
 But, there are silver linings.

 Need a bit more time with rent?
 If you’ve got a good relationship with your landlord, then this is usually not a problem.
-Your landlord can end up having your back when you need, which is unheard of in Western countries where you’re just a faceless checkbook.
+Your landlord can end up having your back when you need it, which is unheard of in Western countries where you’re just a faceless checkbook.
 Silver linings.

 Are you satisfied with the relationship with your landlord?
 What has your rental experience in Croatia been like?